ice cream in a bag with SNOW

-Recently, I shared my recipe for making homemade ice cream in a bag.
+Recently, I shared my recipe for making homemade ice cream in a bag in our forum.
 Ever since we tried it, my preschooler has been begging to do it again.
 So today, we made more homemade ice cream, this time using snow instead of crushed ice!
 The kids were so excited to make ice cream with snow.
 We also tried a new ice cream flavor – cherry chocolate chip.

 *Note: This is not snow cream.
 This recipe does not involve eating snow.
 We just used snow to freeze the ice cream.*